JakeRoggenbuck/regolith/README.md

 My full appreciation goes out to the developers of the Rust Regex library, who enabled this project to exist.

+### Limitations

+I'm still working to get this to be able to link to client side run applications like when you use react with "use client".
+This may result in either finding a new way to link Rust (possible with WASM) or making my own Regex engine.
+Currently, everything works for server side JavaScript and TypeScript, which is the main focus of this, because servers are what usually get attacked in ReDoS attacks instead of clients.

 ## Usage (Quick Start)

 #### 1. Install